pushpabrol/auth0-cognito-custom-db/README.md

 ## Auth0 Setup

-- Create a custom database connection
+- Create a database connection
     - Create a custom database connection and choose the name you want to use for it
     - Turn on the toggle `Use my own database` under the `Custom Database` tab
     - Under the database `settings` tab turn on toggles for